Learning Spanish with a magazine may never have crossed your mind.

 Just think about how many jokes and comments you’ll hear referring to political gaffes, major news stories, entertainment and celebrities while in an English-speaking country.
 That’s information you need to survive (or at least to understand the brunt of topical humor)!

 That being said, you’ll also get humorous takes on people and events that are a bit closer to home.
-Take, for example, this little treat of a headline: “Durante el resto del año, Angelina Jolie y Brad Pitt sólo adoptarán ocho africanos, y no quince, ‘por temor al Ébola.'”
+Take, for example, this little treat of a headline from a while back: “Durante el resto del año, Angelina Jolie y Brad Pitt sólo adoptarán ocho africanos, y no quince, ‘por temor al Ébola.'”
 (During the rest of the year, Angelina Jolie and Brad Pitt will only adopt eight Africans, not fifteen, “for fear of Ebola.” )

 Tú is a staple of Latino supermarkets worldwide.
 You may even recognize the sugary, colorful and glitzy magazine covers yourself.
 This magazine focuses on tho who’s who of younger modern celebrities—with a special emphasis on the hottest couples.